 Only authorized school officials will have access to an employee’s records without the written consent of the employee.
 Authorized school officials may include, but not be limited to, the superintendent, building principal, or board secretary.
 In the case of a medical emergency, the school nurse or other first aid or safety personnel may have access to the employee’s health or medical file without the consent of the employee.
 Board members will generally only have access to an employee’s personnel file without the consent of the employee when necessary for the conducting of board business.

 The district believes in taking appropriate measures to promote the health and welfare of all students.
-Any school employee, contractor, or agent shall not assist another school employee, contractor, or agent in obtaining a new job, apart from the routine transmission of administrative personnel files, if the individual or agency knows, or has probable cause to believe, that such school employee, contractor, or agent engaged in sexual misconduct regarding a minor or student in violation of the law.
+Any school employee, volunteer, contractor, or agent shall not assist another school employee, contractor, or agent in obtaining a new job, apart from the routine transmission of administrative personnel files, if the individual or agency knows, or has probable cause to believe, that such school employee, contractor, or agent engaged in sexual misconduct regarding a minor or student in violation of the law.
+Sexual misconduct means physical or sexual abuse of students, including but not limited to sexual or physical relationships, grooming behavior, and otherwise inappropriate relationships with students.

 This limitation does not apply if the matter has been properly reported to law enforcement and any other regulatory authorities required by law, and either: